-2021 Federal Employee of the Year Nominations
+2021 Federal Employee of the Year Award Ceremony

 The SFFEB typically hosts the Federal Employee of the Year Awards (FEYA) gala during Public Service Recognition Week.
 Thousands of Bay Area Federal employees and teams have been nominated every year for the awards across several categories including Administrative Professionals, Law Enforcement, Trades & Crafts, and service to our local communities.